partiql/partiql-lang-kotlin/README-AST.md

 Simple `CASE` expressions have a common expression at the first position, the result of which are compared to the result of each `<VALUE EXPR>` in the `when` nodes.

-Example for `CASE name WHEN 'zoe' THEN 1 END`:
+Example, for `CASE name WHEN 'zoe' THEN 1 END`:

 ```
 (simple_case